life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <img style="width:300px"; src="/images/giselle.jpg">

-**Therapy:**  Giselle Genillard is founder of Somatic Experiencing International, and a world leading expert on recovery from Trauma, she will discss the relation between inner and outer awareness.
+**Therapy:**  Giselle Genillard is founder of Somatic Experiencing International, and a world leading expert on recovery from Trauma.
+She also has an MSc in sustainability.
+She'll discuss the relation between inner and outer awareness.

 <img style="width:300px"; src="/images/nafeeshamid.png">